Scout (Scouting)

-A Scout (in some countries a Boy Scout, Girl Scout, or Pathfinder) is a child, usually 10–18 years of age, participating in the worldwide Scouting movement.
-Because of the large age and development span, many Scouting associations have split this age group into a junior and a senior section.
-Scouts are organized into troops averaging 20–30 Scouts under the guidance of one or more Scout Leaders or Scoutmasters.
-Troops subdivide into patrols of about 6–8 Scouts and engage in outdoor and special interest activities.
-Troops may affiliate with local, national, and international organizations.
-Some national Scouting associations have special interest programs such as Air Scouts, Sea Scouts, outdoor high adventure, Scouting bands, and rider Scouts.
+A Scout, Boy Scout, Girl Scout, or, in some countries, a Pathfinder is a participant in the Scout Movement, usually aged 10–18 years, who engages in learning scoutcraft and outdoor and other special interest activities.
+Some Scout organizations have split this wide age group development span into junior and senior programs.
+Scouts are often organized into patrols of about 6–8 Scouts under a patrol leader with a number of patrols forming a larger troop under the guidance of one or more adult leaders or Scoutmasters.
+Many troops are affiliated with local, national and international organizations.
+Some Scout organizations have special interest programs such as Air Scouts, Sea Scouts, high adventure, Scout bands, mounted scouts and cyclist Scouts.
+In the United States there were around 6 million scouts in 2011.

 Foundation

-After the Second Boer War boys showed considerable interest in Aids to Scouting, a book about military scouting and wilderness survival written by a hero from that war, Robert Baden-Powell.
-The book was also used by teachers and youth organizations for instruction and play.
-Inspired by that interest Baden-Powell wrote Scouting for Boys for boy readership, which describes the Scout method of outdoor activities aiming at developing character, citizenship training, and personal fitness qualities among youth.
-At the time, Baden-Powell intended that the scheme would be used by established organizations, in particular the Boys' Brigade.
-However, because of the popularity of his person and the adventurous outdoor games he wrote about, boys spontaneously formed Scout patrols.
+At the beginning of the twentieth century, there was popular interest in frontier and military scouts.
+Boys and girls emulated these scouts in dress and activities and teachers and youth leaders instructed boys and girls in scoutcraft.
+Aids to Scouting, a book about military scouting written by a hero of the Second Boer War, Robert Baden-Powell, was one source used for instruction.
+Inspired by the interest in his book and urged by the founder and leaders of the Boys Brigade, Baden-Powell wrote Scouting for Boys for boy readership, which was published in 1908 together with The Scout magazine which describe a Scout method of outdoor activities aiming at developing character, citizenship training, and personal fitness qualities among youth.
+Baden-Powell intended his book and scheme would be used by established organizations, particular the various Brigade Movement organizations.
+However, because of the popular image of scouts and desire for adventurous outdoor activities, boys and even some girls formed their own Scout patrols independent of any organization.

-Over time, the Scout programme has been reviewed and updated in many of the countries where it is run, and special interest programmes developed such as Air Scouts, Sea Scouts, outdoor high adventure, Scouting bands and rider Scouts, but the same core values and principles as Baden-Powell originally envisaged still apply.
+Local and national scout organizations were formed in many countries.
+In the United Kingdom, Baden-Powell formed The Boy Scouts Association in 1910.
+Over time, Scout programs have been modified in many of the countries where it is run and special interest programs developed such as Air Scouts, Sea Scouts, outdoor high adventure, Scout bands and rider Scouts but most hold to the same core values and principles.